k0rdent/docs/docs/admin/kof/kof-install.md

       `brew install kind && kind create cluster -n {{{ docsVersionInfo.k0rdentName }}}`
 * You will also need your infrastructure provider credentials, such as those shown in the [guide for AWS](https://docs.k0rdent.io/v{{{ extra.docsVersionInfo.k0rdentDotVersion }}}/quickstarts/quickstart-2-aws/)
     * Note that you should skip the "Create your ClusterDeployment" and later sections.
-* Finally, you need access to create DNS records for service endpoints such as `kof.example.com`
+* Finally, you either need access to create DNS records for service endpoints such as `kof.example.com`, or you may configure [Istio](https://github.com/k0rdent/kof/blob/main/docs/istio.md) instead.

 ### DNS auto-config

-To avoid manual configuration of DNS records for service endpoints later, you can automate the process now using [external-dns](https://kubernetes-sigs.github.io/external-dns/latest/).
+To avoid [manual configuration of DNS records](https://docs.k0rdent.io/next/admin/kof/kof-verification/#manual-dns-config) for service endpoints later, you can automate the process now using [external-dns](https://kubernetes-sigs.github.io/external-dns/latest/).

 For example, for AWS you should use the [Node IAM Role](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#node-iam-role)